usalko/fluent/doc/md/tutorial-grpc-edges.md

 title: Working with Edges
 sidebar_label: Working with Edges
 ---
-Edges enable us to express the relationship between different entities in our ent application.
+Edges enable us to express the relationship between different entities in our fluent application.
 Let's see how they work together with generated gRPC services.

 Let's start by adding a new entity, `Category` and create edges relating our `User` type to it: